 For these companies, the message is ‘reinvent or die’.
 Agile companies have already started to respond, often going beyond product innovation to address pricing strategy, channel strategy, sourcing strategy, business system and market positioning.

-To find out more about how PA can help you to do business in the new economy, or to join our ‘fitness club’, please contact us now.
+To find out more about how PA's strategy team can help your organisation, please click here or contact us now.

 Reuters, Neiman Marcus posts profit as sales start improving, 10 March 2010